Best smartwatches for battery life 2024

 Painfully pricey without a trade-in deal

 Although the OnePlus Watch 2 has the battery life you crave, it may not have the polished software you want.
-Google may develop first-party Wear OS, but Samsung's One UI Watch spinoff is the most popular Android watch option, with the promise of four years of software version updates adding new tricks every year.
-The Galaxy Watch Ultra, with its three-to-four days of battery life, military-grade ruggedness, and software perks, is the better device.
+Google may develop first-party Wear OS, but Samsung's One UI Watch spinoff is the most popular Android watch option.
+Samsung promises four years of software version updates, adding new tricks yearly.
+The Galaxy Watch Ultra is the better device, with three to four days of battery life, military-grade ruggedness, and software perks.

-Having reviewed the Galaxy Watch Ultra, I'm very impressed by its speedy performance, powered by a 3nm Exynos CPU that's more efficient than most watch chips; it loads apps in a snap, but without burning through battery.
-It also has the upside of dual-band GPS and heart rate data that did impressively well in my fitness testing.
+I've reviewed the Galaxy Watch Ultra and am very impressed by its speedy performance.
+The smartwatch's 3nm Exynos CPU is more efficient than most watch chips and loads apps in a snap without burning the battery.
+It also has the upside of dual-band GPS and heart rate data, which did impressively well in my fitness testing.

-At launch, the Galaxy Watch Ultra battery didn't impress me, but it was because of launch software issues draining the battery.
+The Galaxy Watch Ultra battery didn't impress me at launch, but it was because launch software issues were draining the battery.
 Since Samsung fixed the problem, it consistently lasts three days with AOD active, barely using any battery during sleep tracking or when idle on my wrist.
 It's not a perfect device, but it certainly feels like a flagship watch.

-You'll appreciate the 3,000-nit display (only matched by the Apple Watch Ultra 2), the voice assistant commands, and the third button for quick fitness app shortcuts.
+You'll value the 3,000-nit display (only matched by the Apple Watch Ultra 2), the voice assistant commands, and the third button for quick fitness app shortcuts.
+The Galaxy Watch is definitely a gift option this holiday season.

-Alternative: iOS users have an obvious alternative in the Apple Watch Ultra 2, since Samsung borrowed heavily from it when designing its own Ultra.
+Alternative: The Apple Watch Ultra 2 is an obvious alternative for iOS users, as Samsung borrowed heavily from it when designing its own Ultra.
 Still, that watch will barely last two days, giving Samsung the edge.
 For Android users, I'll point back to the OnePlus Watch 2.

 Swipe to scroll horizontally